 Food Options Nearby

-We are super excited that The Container opened at the Yates Ave shops in May 2017.
+You’ll find Daisys by the Park, a short walk away at the Yates Ave shops.
 There’s a covered courtyard area great for families, particularly if you have a pram.
 Food is yummy and reasonably priced and they have a kids menu.

-Vulcano Pizzeria is open from 5pm to 9:30pm Sunday to Saturday (closed Monday), serving yummy pizza’s.
-We open order take away during day light savings and eat at the playground.
+Vulcano Pizzeria is open from 5pm to 8:30pm daily, serving yummy pizza’s.
+We often order take away during day light savings and eat at the playground.

 Finding Dundas Park

 The park is 7kms east of Parramatta CBD, just off Kissing Point Road.
-There is currently only street parking around the park and it can get busy (and difficult to park) on weekends with all the sports games on.
-Thankfully Council is currently constructing more parking along Quarry Road.
+There’s street parking around the park and a little carpark behind the Yates Ave Shops.
+But it can get busy (and difficult to park) on weekends when sports games are on.

-The park can also be reached by bus from Parramatta, Eastwood and West Ryde.
+The Dundas Park can also be reached by bus from Parramatta, Eastwood and West Ryde.